 Some Points To Note About How the GMAT Exam is Scored:

-- Your GMAT score depends on the number of questions you answer, whether your answers are correct, and the difficulty level of the questions you answered.
+- The GMAT maximum score you can acquire depends on the number of questions you answer, whether your answers are correct, and the difficulty level of the questions you answered.
 It is important to note that in the Verbal and Quantitative sections, based on the answers you get correct or incorrect, the GMAT algorithm adjusts the difficulty level of the questions you will get next in real time.

 - Your score will decrease with each question you leave unanswered, and if you leave a section incomplete, your score takes a significant hit.